wsmd/github-profile-status/README.md

 ## Motivation

-Github recently added a cool [new feature](https://github.blog/changelog/2019-01-09-set-your-status/) that allows users to set a status on their Github profile!
+GitHub recently added a cool [new feature](https://github.blog/changelog/2019-01-09-set-your-status/) that allows users to set a status on their GitHub profile!

 > You can now set your status on GitHub!
 Use your status to share specific information with only your organization, or share a status with all of GitHub!
 Optionally, you can indicate that you’re busy so your collaborators can determine whether to mention someone else for a quicker response.